jonathanpwolfe/jonathanpwolfe/README.md

 - 👋 Hi, I’m @jonathanpwolfe, closed source.
 All of my repos that are worthy are private.
-Rust is the new way...
+I am probably tapping a foot or two right now.
+Perhaps even behind a drum kit.
 -  I’m interested in developing apps of a musical nature the most.
 I am currently developing a guitar based music theory application.
 -
 -  While Java and rust are my best languages, I frequently code in Python, (Java/Type)Script or C/C++.